simonmichael/hledger/hledger/Hledger/Cli/Commands/Demo.md

 $ hledger demo 1             # play the first demo at default speed (2x)
 $ hledger demo install -s4   # play the "install" demo at 4x speed
 ```

+This command is experimental: there aren't many useful demos yet.